Tiyaan: Cast

+Production

+The shooting of Tiyaan started on 27 July 2016 at Ramoji Film City, Hyderabad.
+Additional scenes were shot at locations in Pune, Mumbai, and Nashik.

 Reception

 The film received mixed reviews.
-Sanjith Sidhardhan of The Times of India rated the movie (3.5/5) and wrote: "Murali delivers with an intense script packed with potent dialogues, not just in Malayalam but in Hindi and Sanskrit too.
+Sanjith Sidhardhan of The Times of India rated the movie 3.5/5 and wrote "Murali delivers with an intense script packed with potent dialogues, not just in Malayalam but in Hindi and Sanskrit too.
 The initial half wraps a relevant take on the current religiopolitical scenario of the country as an entertainer set in a hamlet, inhabited by people of various sects, religions, and languages."
-In his review for manoramaonline.com, G. Ragesh said "Be it the theme or the setting, Sukumaran-brothers starring Tiyaan is an attempt to explore lesser known terrains.
+In his review for Malayala Manorama, G. Ragesh said "Be it the theme or the setting, Sukumaran-brothers starring Tiyaan is an attempt to explore lesser known terrains.
 The film, set in a sleepy and parched village in the Hindi heartland, addresses burning issues such as sale of divinity and associated crimes, and tries to go deeper in search of the soul of Indian spirituality".
-Manoj Kumar R of The Indian Express rated the movie (2.5/5) and wrote: Unless you have a stomach for a drama told in a socio-political thriller format that unfolds with backstories in an extent of nearly 2 hours 50 minutes, you may not find Tiyaan entertaining.
+Manoj Kumar R of The Indian Express rated the movie 2.5/5 and wrote: "Unless you have a stomach for a drama told in a socio-political thriller format that unfolds with backstories in an extent of nearly 2 hours 50 minutes, you may not find Tiyaan entertaining".
 Baradwaj Rangan of Film Companion South wrote "Tiyaan comes off like AR Murugadoss meets your average Telugu star vehicle, high-concept mumbo-jumbo fused with lowbrow pleasures.
-And that is valid reason for a film's being.
+And that is valid reason for a film's being."

-Overseas Distribution

-Josemon Simon took charge of the overseas distribution for the film Tiyaan.